Covid-19 coronavirus: Worrying new global milestone; New York residents ordered to wear face masks

 Alarm at Trump's WHO move

-Nations around the world reacted with alarm to the news, and health experts warned the move could jeopardize global efforts to stop the coronavirus pandemic.
+Nations around the world reacted with alarm to the news, and health experts warned the move could jeopardise global efforts to stop the coronavirus pandemic.

 Europe, China reluctant to lift restrictions